-In this experimental review, I used tretinoin 0.1% gel and azelaic acid 20% gel every-other-day for three weeks.
+In this experimental review, I used tretinoin 0.1% gel and azelaic acid 20% gel every-other-day for three (3) weeks, at night-time only.
 Ouch!, That’s a hell of a high concentration right?
 Well, I’ve been a long-time acid-user, (even though I have a sensitive skin), I technically know my way around acids and how to properly use them to avoid inflammatory-irritation.
-So, if you want to use these combination, I strongly advice you should start from lower concentration for the sake of your skin’s moisture-barrier, (example: 0.5% tretinoin and 10% azelaic acid).
+So, if you want to use this combination, I strongly advise you should start from lower concentration for the sake of your skin’s moisture-barrier, (example: 0.05% tretinoin and 10% azelaic acid).

-After using these duo-actives every-other-day for three weeks, I’ve come to share my honest experience with these acids, but before I plunge into that, let’s know what these ingredients are and what they do for the skin.
+After using these duo-actives every-other-day for three (3) weeks, at night time only, I’ve come to share my honest experience with these acids, but before I plunge into that, let’s know what these ingredients are and what they do for the skin.

 What Is Tretinoin?

 Tretinoin also known as (Retin-a) is a vitamin A derivative and also a medicine, topically used to treat acne, melasma and minimize skin aging-signs such as wrinkles and fine lines by accelerating collagen production and encouraging cell turnover and regeneration process which in turn boost skin cell renewal for a healthier and brighter-looking skin.